 This is a pretty simple step.
 I found the following Arcade controllers and buttons on Amazon.
 I ordered the Black and White buttons and joysticks along with the necessary controllers, wiring, etc to connect to the Pi.
 It wasn't clear at the time if this was the correct thing to order, if I had enough buttons, if I needed something else, if it would work with the raspberry pi 3 or 4.
 Knowing what I know now it was exactly what I needed, I was just overthinking as I occasionally do.

 If you order the arcade controllers above, do yourself a favor and order a drill bit 1-1/8" The instructions were not very clear, the size of the buttons were in mm and in the U.S. finding the right sized bit in metric mm wasn't easy.
 The 1-1/8" was the perfect sized drill bit to make holes for the arcade buttons and the joysticks.

-During this process I learned more about layout, finger positioning, Japan vs U.S. layouts, and really more information that I care to understand.
+During this process I learned more about Button layout, finger positioning, Japan vs U.S. Arcade layouts, and really more information that I care to understand.
 Go read for yourself and find something that works for you.

-After too much reading I picked a layout and printed it.
+After too much reading I picked a joystick and button layout and printed it.
 Then adjusted the printing scale to fit my fingers and the wood arcade panel.
 I started at 100% scale and went down to 50% scale and then everywhere in between.
 Finally I landed on 57% scaled down printing my using the templates from the link above.
 It was the perfect distance between the buttons and my fingers aligned well on the paper.
 The % might differ based on printer and paper size, so print your own until you find the right size for your setup.